ernestas/SICP-study/lessons_learned/3-Modularity_Objects_and_State.md

 **Queues** and **Tables**

-**Event-driven simulation**, in which actions ("events") trigger further events that happen at a later time, which in turn trigger more events, and so so.
+**Event-driven simulation**, in which actions ("events") trigger further events that happen at a later time, which in turn trigger more events, and so on.

 _Nondirectionality_ of computation is the distinguishing feature of **constraint-based systems**.